igrishaev/farseer/README.md

 clashing, e.g. `:id` for the RPC call and `:id` for the current user.
 Instead, the framework passes the `:rpc/id` field, and you should pass `:user/id` one.

-Actually, there are two ways of passing context: a static and dynamic ones.
+There are two ways of passing context: a static and dynamic ones.

 #### Static Context